 I hope to help you answer many of those questions.
 I will be pointing to Jackson Wayne as your first choice, and I hope you do consider them first, since their quality, style, selection, and value are unparalleled.
 Even so, if Jackson Wayne doesn’t have the right bag for you, this guide should still be valuable to you.
 If anything, just tell others to try Jackson Wayne first.

 First: size.
 After all, you are buying a bag to store stuff.
 What will you be using it for?
-If all you need is a great briefcase for your laptop and papers, something small like Jackson Wayne’s Attache Laptop Case may be perfect for you (Width 15.75", Height 11", Depth 2.5").
-If you find yourself carrying a little more, consider the Messenger Bag (Height 11", Width 15", Depth 3.75").
-And if you carry a lot day-to-day, go with the Briefcase (Height 11.5", Width 17", Depth 6").
+If all you need is a great briefcase for your laptop and papers, something smaller like Jackson Wayne’s Nashville Briefcase may be perfect for you.
+If you find yourself carrying a little more, consider the Postmaster Messenger Bag (Height 11.5", Width 16", Depth 5").
+And if you carry a lot day-to-day, go with the Esq.
+Briefcase (Height 12", Width 17", Depth 6").
 Another thing to consider is your body size.
 I know a guy who is 6’6” and most bags look like tiny purses on him.
 When he needed a bag, he had to go with the largest one available.
 He could find a use for the extra space later.

 The other major question to answer is: what do you need?
 Define that before considering aesthetics or cool factor.
 Years ago, I almost bought a popular leather briefcase because I thought it was cool.
 But it didn’t solve a problem—I didn’t need it.
 I’m glad I didn’t buy it.
 Look at what you realistically carry every day, and ask how a bag or briefcase might help you.
 A briefcase might help you carry more, but is that good or bad for you?
 Also, since convenience is what you are ultimately trying to achieve, look at the inside of the bag, and see if there are organized pouches that are laid out well and easily accessible.